chloevanct/Shelfie/README.md

 This application applies to skin-care and make-up products, so it appeals to any enthusiast.

 This app allows one to:
-- Keep track of skincare and cosmetics (roster with picture)
+- Keep track of skincare and cosmetics
-- Organize by type, date purchased, expiry date, first open date
+- Organize by brand, type, expiry date, first open date
 - Provides visual reminders for expired or soiled products
 - Tracks product life based on first-open date and manufacturer’s label
 - Provides statistics on usage trends